 Use of proceeds

-Money would also be used to option additional story ideas from writers and to pay (modest) on-going writing and development fees.
+Money will also be used to option story ideas from writers and to pay modest writing and development fees.

-Films of London is still based at an existing production company (owned by its founder) and so running overheads have remained extremely low.
+Because Films of London is based at an existing production company owned by its founder, the set up and first year running overheads would be kept extremely low.